semdinsp/gatsby-goverde/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Track and plan your business
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support and empower small marketing teams
 mainpitch:
-  title: Why Kaldi
+  title: Why Go-Verde
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  description: Verde has a tracking system to allow marketing teams to
+    automatically maintain a log of their activities and correlate activities with performance.
+Furthermore we can assist plans for the future by helping to suggest campaigns that will be successful based on past performance and actions by similar team.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png